YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 |1||2022-12-28|: - :||
 ||**50.01.05**.
 Application (Front-End)||**Net Total Time**||
 ||||**Total Time**|_ minutes|

+## Back-end Todo
+- add Comments on schema
+-
+-

+## More-Time Wishlist
+- admin dashboard to demonstrate full potential of the database schema design.
+- more time: delete content joins individually (`./models/Content.js`); remove master delete by owner (from database schema design)
+- add an additional "social aspect" (chatting, messaging?) to organize collabs; use the `verified`/`parental_controls`/`birthdate` to
+- had difficulty giving access to "invited" users to edit the main content.

 ## Material-UI
 30 minutes: Note: `material-ui-formik` is deprecated and `@material-ui/core` has been deprecated to support `React > 16.8`